slonopot/msx-html5xs/README.md

 The initial idea was to use this one with HLS streams (little did I know), and HLS stream player will load subtitles gradually which won't allow to add cue events once, this is now done every `oncuechange` which may be affecting performance.

+On Xbox (UWP build) with HLS streams `oncuechange` will always have target with 0 or 1 cues, the one that was just loaded.
+In Safari, however, new cues will be appended to the end and this will allow the plugin to assign event and show items properly.

 # Shoutouts